rt2013G/TW6-Calarium/README.md

 ```npm install jquery```\
 ```npm install --save three```

+### Three.js
+I used Three.js to add a three-dimensional background.
+I added a simple moon and some stars, some of which move when moving the mouse on the page.
+I didn't tinker with Three.js enough to uncover its full potential but overall I think it looks nice enough.

+### PWA
+A Progressive Web App is a web application that can be installed on mobile like a native application.
+In order to achieve this, I have to add a _manifest.json_ file and a _sw.js_ file in my project.
+The _sw_ or _service worker_ is a thread that runs in the background and caches content, so that the app is able to work even without a connection.

 ### Flask
 The backend of the web application uses Python with the microframework _Flask_.\
 I first created a _virtual environment_, then installed flask with ```pip install flask```